-The file REF NUMBERS describes generic mathematical operations that can be applied to all types of numbers represented in Poplog, integers, bigintegers, rationals, decimals, decimals and various kinds of complex numbers.
+The file REF NUMBERS describes generic mathematical operations that can be applied to all types of numbers represented in Poplog, integers, bigintegers, rationals, decimals, ddecimals and various kinds of complex numbers.
 E.g. "+", "-", "\", "/", and "sqrt" are generic in this sense.

-2.27 Data creation, memory management and the heap
+-- Data creation, memory management and the heap -----